 When it comes to Pinterest, affiliates need to choose between two options.
 You either link directly from your pins to the brand’s website or drive traffic to your own affiliate website and then attempt to convert people from there.

 Be careful, though.
-The choice mainly depends on your affiliate program’s terms.
+The choice mainly depends on your affiliate or partner program’s terms.
 Many companies do not allow adding your affiliate links to Pinterest directly.

 And remember, if your pin promotes a product or service you are affiliated with, you must disclose this in the description.
 Learn more about affiliate disclosure and how to use it here.